Israeli farmers to quit Jordanian lands as 25-year lease expires

 In October last year, Jordan's King Abdullah said his country had notified Israel that it wants to take them back.

-Now with the deadline only hours away, Idan Greenbaum, head of the Israeli regional council for the Jordan Valley, says Jordanian officials have told him that as from Sunday the Naharayim site will be out of bounds.
+Now with the deadline only hours away, Idan Grinbaum, head of the Israeli regional council for the Jordan Valley, says Jordanian officials have told him that as of Saturday night, the Naharayim site will be out of bounds.

-Israeli authorities, he told Israeli army radio on Friday, have told him nothing.

-"As of this time no Israeli official has chosen to update us," he said.
+"As of this time no Israeli official has met with us or issued a letter on the topic," he said in a statement to AFP.

+Grinbaum said that since Abdullah's October declaration "there were enough opportunities to change the decree but unfortunately that didn't happen".

+The change would affect members of two agricultural communities who have been working the lands at hand for 70 years, "and feel that Israel has abandoned them," he said.

 Asked by AFP for details, the Israeli foreign ministry sent the reply, "the agreement will expire on November 10th", without elaborating.